LIHPC-Computational-Geometry/coupe/README.md

 ### From other languages

-Coupe can only be used from Rust, for now.
-Interoperability with other languages will be available through C bindings, and is a work in progress.
-See [the relevant PR][67] for more information.
+Coupe offers a C interface which can be found in the `ffi/` directory.

+Bindings for other languages have not been made yet.
+If you end up developing such bindings, please send us a note so they can be shown here!

 ## Contributing